*$44,032.68* If awaiting membership in the Florida Bar.

 Exceptional written and verbal communication skills.
 Proficient in a technologically driven environment with intermediate to advanced computer skills.
 Knowledge of court procedures and legal terminology.
 Must be highly organized; demonstrate close attention to detail and the ability to work in stressful situations.
 Effectively prioritize assignments.
 Must have a demonstrated ability to interact with a diverse set of people in an open and friendly manner.
 Ability to maintain confidentiality.
 If not a member of the Florida Bar, the selected candidate must sit for the February 2022 Florida Bar Exam.

-- Social distancing guidelines in place
+- Social distancing encouraged

 How to Apply